 When you decide to re-organize and store your clothing, it's easier to work item by item.
 Tackling your entire wardrobe at once can be daunting.
-Tackling a certain sets of like items is easier and more efficient.
+Tackling certain sets of like items is easier and more efficient.
+Some items require more care than others, and not every piece of clothing should be stored in the same way.

 Accessory storage will vary on the type of accessory and how often you wear it.
-For instance, you may store scarves folded in a drawer, but if you wear one scarf all of the time, it will be easier to store with with the coat you wear it with.
-The same goes for gloves, hats, belts and ties: store the ones you wear often in an easy-to-reach spot.
-Store the ones you wear less often in a proper storage spot.
+For instance, you may store scarves folded in a drawer, but if you wear one scarf all of the time, it will be easier to store with the coat you wear it with.

 For both men’s and women’s button downs, the ideal way to store shirts is to hang them on good-quality wooden hangers.
-I know it’s an investment, but the wire hangers you get at the dry cleaners are really bad for your clothes.
-So are the plastic bags that your shirts return in--the plastic bags trap the dry cleaning chemicals (which are pretty harsh--I wouldn’t mess around with them) and can slowly destroy your shirts.
+The wire hangers you get at the dry cleaners are really bad for your clothes.
+So are the plastic bags that your shirts return in — the plastic bags trap the dry cleaning chemicals and can slowly destroy your shirts.

 Always store button downs on wooden hangers (you can also use slimline hangers in a pinch) and take them off the wire hangers and out of those bags as soon as you get them home from the dry cleaners.